Sholem Aleichem: Biography

 On May 12, 1883, he and Olga married, against the wishes of her father, whose estate they inherited a few years later.
 Their first child, a daughter named Ernestina (Tissa), was born in 1884.
-In 1890, Sholem Aleichem lost their entire fortune in stock speculation and fled from his creditors.
-Daughter Lyalya (Lili) was born in 1887.
-As Lyalya Kaufman, she became a Hebrew writer.
-(Lyalya's daughter Bel Kaufman, also a writer, was the author of Up the Down Staircase, which was also made into a successful film.)
+Business ventures gradually depleted the family fortune, and by 1890 Sholem Aleichem was bankrupt.
+The family left Kyiv for Odessa, and his mother-in-law subsequently reached a settlement with his creditors.
+His second daughter Lyalya (Lili) was born in 1887; as Lyalya Kaufman, she became a Hebrew writer.
 A third daughter, Emma, was born in 1888.
 In 1889, Olga gave birth to a son.
 They named him Elimelech, after Olga's father, but at home they called him Misha.
 Daughter Marusi (who would one day publish "My Father, Sholom Aleichem" under her married name Marie Waife-Goldberg) was born in 1892.
 A final child, a son named Nochum (Numa) after Solomon's father was born in 1901 (under the name Norman Raeben he became a painter and an influential art teacher).

-After witnessing the pogroms that swept through southern Russian Empire in 1905, including Kiev, Sholem Aleichem left Kiev (which was fictionalized as Yehupetz) and emigrated to New York City, where he arrived in 1906.
-His family set up house in Geneva, Switzerland, but when he saw he could not afford to maintain two households, he joined them in Geneva in 1908.
+After witnessing the pogroms that swept through southern Russian Empire in 1905, including Kiev, Sholem Aleichem left Kiev (which was fictionalized as Yehupetz) and he embarked on a tour in Galicia, Bukovina, Romania, France, England and Switzerland.
+He then traveled to New York City in late 1906.
+His wife Olga and their six children lived in Geneva, Switzerland.
+After his first period in New York, he returned to Europe and was living with his family in Geneva by 1907.
 Despite his great popularity, he was forced to take up an exhausting schedule of lecturing to make ends meet.
 In July 1908, during a reading tour in Russia, Sholem Aleichem collapsed on a train going through Baranowicze.
 He was diagnosed with a relapse of acute hemorrhagic tuberculosis and spent two months convalescing in the town's hospital.
 He later described the incident as "meeting his majesty, the Angel of Death, face to face", and claimed it as the catalyst for writing his autobiography, Funem yarid [From the Fair].
 He thus missed the first Conference for the Yiddish Language, held in 1908 in Czernovitz; his colleague and fellow Yiddish activist Nathan Birnbaum went in his place.